 - Power Cleans

-You should also check out this fantastic and free plyometric and power training library.
+You should also check out the fantastic and free plyometric and power training library.

-To get the most benefit out of your speed-strength sets, you should generally perform 3-5 sets of just 3-5 repetitions for each exercise that you do, using a weight that is 40-60% of your maximum weight, lifted at maximum speed.
-Take full recovery between speed-strength sets (2-5 minutes), and when necessary, you can also use “intra-rep” recovery, meaning you take 20-40 seconds between each repetition in a set.
-If you’re accustomed to high rep, medium weight, bodybuilding or Crossfit style weight training, this may seem much different than what you’re used to, but this is what it takes to maximize power production.
+To get the most benefit out of your training sessions utilising speed-strength sets, you should generally perform 3-5 sets of just 3-5 repetitions for each exercise that you do, using a weight that is 40-60% of your maximum weight, lifted at maximum speed.
+Take full recovery between speed-strength sets (2-5 minutes) as much as you need to keep the quality high.

-You may have already been aware of the benefits of plyometric exercises and explosive weightlifting just described.
-But it is slightly less well known that combining traditional strength and explosive exercises results in greater muscle fiber recruitment and even faster improvements in power and rate of force development.
+I first came accross this training back in 2000 with a book by Chu,and have never looked back.
+You may already be aware of the benefits of plyometric exercises and the explosive lifting we have discussed already.
+But it is slightly less well known that combining the two methods actually increases exercises results in greater muscle fiber recruitment and even faster improvements in power and rate of force development.